tasukuigarashi/jliwc/README.md

 is required to use UTF-8 encoding.

 <!-- write a paragraph:
-to explain LIWC licence by Receptivi (LIWC2015 or LIWC22) is needed to use the J-LIWC2015 dictionary file, Non-commercial use only, How to get the licence -->
+to explain LIWC license by Receptivi (LIWC2015 or LIWC22) is needed to use the J-LIWC2015 dictionary file, Non-commercial use only, How to get the license -->

-Using the J-LIWC2015 dictionary file requires users to have a valid academic and university licence for LIWC2015 (end of sales) or LIWC-22.
+Using the J-LIWC2015 dictionary file requires users to have a valid academic and university license for LIWC2015 (end of sales) or LIWC-22.
 The dictionary is available for non-commercial use only.
 Please visit the [LIWC website](https://www.liwc.app/buy) for more information.